ROCm/HIP/docs/faq.rst

 HIP is a C/C++ API that can be used with C compilers.
 However, this applies only to the API itself.
-Device code and the syntax for calling kernels must be compiled with a supported compiler like :ref:`hipcc <HIPCC:index>`.
+Device code and the syntax for calling kernels must be compiled with a supported compiler like :doc:`hipcc <hipcc:index>`.
 The code objects that are generated with ``hipcc`` can, however, be used with a C compiler, as shown in the code examples below.